 Kopachi Kindergarten – The Photo Op

 It is easy to get swept up in the myths behind the Chernobyl disaster when you are on a day trip to Chernobyl.
 The devastation of anything to do with children is very affecting, but I couldn’t help but suspect a little window dressing here.
 Inside the kindergarten building, papers were strewn across the rooms and the bunk beds stood bare.
 I guess this was also looted years ago.

 However, outside lies a doll, missing some of her tiny plastic limbs.
 I wonder when it appeared here for the tourist’s delight…maybe that is too cynical and it was abandoned by a three-year-old when she was evacuated.
-Either way, I snapped it with gusto and hovered the Geiger counter over the area squealing with delight as the numbers rose.
+Either way, I snapped it with gusto and hovered the dosimeter over the area squealing with delight as the numbers rose.
 As I boarded the bus, I imagined whacking a vintage, black and white filter over the pictures to increase the dramatic gravitas of the photos.